ShrutiSutar1902/Retail-Sales-Analytics-Dashboard/README.md

 # Retail Sales Analytics Dashboard

-This project demonstrates an end-to-end Data Engineering workflow where sales data is cleaned, processed, stored, and visualized to generate business insights.
+This project demonstrates an end-to-end workflow where sales data is cleaned, processed, stored, and visualized to generate business insights.

 ---